adamozh/moretasks/README.md

 # moreTasks
-A task manager to streamline day-to-day tasks.
+A to-do list to streamline day-to-day tasks.